flame-software/flame-docs/docs/v0.1/company/pitchdeck.md

 That is why we spent the past few months researching and validating our work and gathering a potential early community of people that share our vision and want to help us out.

 We have done this by making mockup designs, sharing information with our community about certain ideas, doing surveys and conducting interviews about our profit model and plans.
 We have also reached out to creators and influencers in our market to partner up and see how they can help promote our product.

+Our community has been growing and supporting us.
+They helped us create a unified appearance with our logo and gave us critical feedback.
+We also have 6 people monetarily supporting us with a premium subscription managed through Discord called Nitro Boosting, and several more who have told us in interviews that they would be paying for our service.
+We are currently working on creating our Patreon so our community has more ways to monetarily support us.

 <span class="links">